skybitbbsr/SuryaOpenGL/README.md

 # SuryaOpenGL
-OpenGL codes from practical Labs of Computer Graphics and Multimedia at College of Engineering and Technology(CET-Bhubaneswar)
+OpenGL codes from practical Labs of Computer Graphics and Multimedia of MCA 2nd year at College of Engineering and Technology(CET-Bhubaneswar)